Cs15lwi23anw/cse15l-lab-reports/labReport3.md

 ## find -maxdepth 3 /path
 I found all the information from this blog [Link](https://www.stackscale.com/blog/find-command-linux/)
+This command takes in a path and the number of sub-directory you want to see and output all files in the current directory and the files in the number of sub-directories you input.
 This command is useful since it can help you identify the data structure near the path you want.
-It can be adjusted to show more or less information based on how many levels you want to see.
+It can be adjusted to show more or less information based on how many sub-directory you want to see.
+As an example, if have a library of books sort in the order: genre, author, books, and you want to know how many genres and authors you library has, you can input the home path of your library and 1 for the number of sub-directory you want to see and the command would output all the genres and authors you library has.
 ```
 [cs15lwi23anw@ieng6-201]:~:185$ find -maxdepth 1
 .